 Mormons

-The Mormons also have their historical story exhibited at the museum.
+The Icelandic Mormons have their history exhibited at the museum.
 The first Icelandic Mormon missionaries, Þórarinn Hafliðason from Vestmannaeyjar and Guðmundur Guðmundsson from Rangárvellir on the south coast, worked in Vestmannaeyjar.
-Between 1854 and 1914 about 200 islanders emigrated from the island to the Western World in search of a better home.
-The Mormon exhibit is in collaboration with Brigham Young University in Utah along with a large group of enthusiasts who have researched the history and destiny of these pioneers.
+Between 1854 and 1914 about 200 islanders emigrated from the island to the Western World in search of a better life.
+The Mormon exhibit was made in collaboration with Brigham Young University in Utah along with a large group of enthusiasts who have researched the history and destiny of these pioneers.

 Captain Kohl and the Army

 The islanders are the only people in the country who can boast about the fact that they had their own army.
-The origin of this story lies with the Danish ombudsman, Captain Kohl, who came to the island in 1853.
-Captain Kohl was a determined and eager leader who took an active part in all of the soldiers’ lives and responsibilities, sobriety, and traditions.
-He taught them sports and good manners, built houses and roads.
-One could say that he was the initiator of the annual Festival.
+The origin of this story lies with the Danish commissioner, Captain Kohl, who came to the island in 1853.
+Captain Kohl was a determined and eager leader who took an active part in all of the soldiers' lives and responsibilities.
+With emphasis on traditions he taught them sports and good manners, built houses and roads.
 He held Flag Day in the Herjólfsdalur valley where the Festival is now annually celebrated.
 Families gathered there to compete in sports and eat picnic lunches.
-Captain Kohl was much loved and respected.

-A large part of the exhibit hall contains the harbor and dock area where fishing andprocessing the catches of the islanders are portrayed.
+A large part of the exhibit hall contains the harbour and dock area where fishing and processing of the catches are portrayed.
 At the old radio center a visitor can listen to harrowing narratives of life at sea and unbelievable tales of heroism and rescues.
-The stories of innovators and entrepreneurs are told through the history of building the harbor, ship building, and processing the huge fish catches.
-An old bait shack and fish factory dormitory are also reconstructed in this exhibit.
-“Captain’s verses”, common poetry at old fishing stations, is recited and sung and the island composer, Ási í Bæ, is recorded singing one of his most famous melodies.
+The islands' innovators and entrepreneurs tell the history of the building of the harbour, ships and processing of the huge fish catches.
+An old bait shack and fish factory dormitory (verbúð) are also reconstructed in this exhibit.
 The cliff hunters’ history and lore are also reflected in this exhibit area with a reconstructed hunting cabin typical of the cabins on the outer islands.